There is nothing more embarrassing for a woman than walking in town with messed up make-up. Rains do mess up make-up.

 In place of the cream highlighter, users are advised to go for powder options, which can withstand the vagaries of the rain.

 At the same time, make-up users are urged against using the lip tint to nourish the lips and get a dash of colour.
-Instead, one is advised to use frosted sheen or glimmer.
+Instead, one is advised to use a frosted sheen or glimmer.

 During the rainy season, users of make-up are also discouraged from applying lip gloss or cream-based lipstick since they smear easily and rip off under water.